 Slots such as Mega Moolah and Rainbow Riches are particular popular with players and again the beauty is they can be played anywhere, anytime via your mobile device.

-What’s more, the number of payment methods online have opened up slot games to almost anyone, with an increased flexibility that hasn’t gone unnoticed by players.
+What’s more, the number of payment methods for online slots have opened up the games to almost anyone, with an increased flexibility that hasn’t gone unnoticed by players.

 As well as slots, the rise in bingo players at bingo sites has also seen a particularly large increase, particularly during the period when bingo halls were closed due to the virus.